PaleBlueApps/pale-blue-spring-admin/README.md

 Clone the spring admin project to your desired location.
 The project contains a module named `example` which serves as a demo app.

 The example project is a simple Spring Boot app that uses the spring admin plugin.
-It has a single entity `User`.
+It has a some entities like `User`, `UserRole`, `Role` and `Post`.
+The example shows how Spring Admin can be used to demonstrate a fairly complex database relationships in a clean and modern UI.

 Run the command `./gradlew bootRun` from the spring admin's root directory.